renebrummel/ForNAV.TrainingModules/Modules/06 Multilanguage/Multilanguage.Trainer.md

   <dt><b>Training approach</b></dt>
   <dd>Demo, exercise, reflect on exercise</dd>
   <dt><b>Prerequisites</b></dt>
-  <dd>All students have access to a Business Central instance (OnPrem or SaaS) with the Cronus Database with a valid license. <br> All students have the ForNAV designer installed in the same environment.</dd>
+  <dd>All students have access to a Business Central instance (On Premise or SaaS) with the Cronus Database with a valid license. <br> All students have the ForNAV designer installed in the same environment.</dd>
   <dt><b>Training materials</b></dt>
   <dd>ForNAV Guide</dd>
   <dt><b>Objective</b></dt>
-  <dd>After this modules students can create new multilanguage labels and describe the working of the Can Grow and Multiline properties.</dd>
+  <dd>After this modules students can create new multi language labels and describe the working of the Can Grow and Multiline properties.</dd>
 </dl>

 ## Pre Training